Totbian/odometry/README.md

 The Design Brief:

-You are required to design, build and program a simple robot that can drive a predetermined route (see course path).
+Design, build and program a simple robot that can drive a predetermined route (see course path).
 The vehicle must be able to drive to certain waypoints and when there, it must stop and indicate that it has reached that waypoint and then drive onto the next waypoint and repeat this action.
 At five special waypoints the system must accurately deposit a single marker (marker maximum size should be 15 mm by 15 mm by 5 mm and minimum size should be 8 mm by 8 mm by 3 mm, e.g. M&Ms and Smarties could be used).
 Looking from above, at least some of the marker’s edge must intersect with the disc of the waypoint.

 Rules to follow: